Deborah & William Hillyard

 Stars are so far apart, compared to their diameters, that it is incredibly unlikely for stellar collisions to occur during a merging of galaxies.
 However, huge gas clouds will tend to collide with other clouds, and this can trigger the galaxies into making thousands of new stars each year compared to the Milky Way that produces about 4 or 5 new stars each year.
 In the early universe, galaxies had much more by way of molecular gas clouds than galaxies today so the whole process would have snowballed.
 The merged galaxy would use up the available gas very quickly making vast numbers of stars.
 After a few billion years, very little molecular gas would be left, so few if any new stars would form.
 This is what we see today in elliptical galaxies.
 The stars tend to be old, and the whole galaxy looks reddish compared to the much brighter, bluer, disk galaxies in which substantial star formation continues.

 An almost spherical supergiant elliptical, type E0 galaxy, with a very active nucleus that is emitting a huge jet of atomic particles.
-It is in the Virgo Cluster, about 17 Mpc or 55 million light years away.
-It is about 300 kpc or close to one million light-years across, which is approximately ten times the diameter of the Milky Way.
-It weighs in at around 5 trillion solar masses, which is approximately 200 to 250 times the mass of the Milky Way.
-Its off-center supermassive black hole is over six billion km across, more than the diameter of the orbit of Pluto, and weighs around three billion solar masses.
+Situated near to the center of the Virgo Cluster, about 17 Mpc (55 million light years) away, it is about 300 kpc (nearly one million light-years) across which is nearly ten times the diameter of the Milky Way.
+It weighs in at approximately 200 times the mass of the Milky Way.
+Its off-center supermassive black hole is over six billion km across, more than the diameter of the orbit of Pluto, and weighs around three to five billion solar masses.
 The Milky Way has a rather small central black hole that is about 44 million km across, and weighs "only" about four million solar masses.
 M87 is a real giant among galaxies!

 At the opposite end of the scale, M32 is a dwarf elliptical, type E2 galaxy, 763 kpc or 2.49 million light years away, that is a satellite of the nearby Andromeda galaxy, M31.
 It is only about 2 kpc or close to 6,500 light-years across at its widest point, and weighs about 3.6 billion solar masses.
 Its central supermassive black hole weighs in at somewhere between 1.5 and 5 million solar masses, which means it could be larger than the one in our much larger Milky Way.
 It was probably a spiral galaxy that has been disrupted by Andromeda, and what remains was originally just the central bulge that is more difficult to disrupt than the spiral arms.